 Administrative Support (Approximately 80%)

-- Support GCB strategic planning and learning processes through research, analysis, preparation of materials, notetaking, and activities as assigned.
+- Support strategic planning and learning processes through research, analysis, preparation of materials, notetaking, and activities as assigned.

 Programmatic Support (Approximately 20%)

 - Support and participate in grantmaking process, including material preparation, proposal review, grantee relationship building, and site visits together with GCB team members.